Starling-Manual/Starling-Manual-EN/README.md

 Eternal fame and thankfulness of the Starling community would be yours!

 If so, please simply open up an issue in [this repository][4], stating the language you want to help with.
 I will then create a fork of this repository and set it up for you with full access rights.
+Detailed instructions about how the translation process works can be found in the [wiki][5].

 Thanks a lot in advance!